Alta Schrock

-Alta Schrock (April 3, 1911 – November 7, 2001) was an American biology professor and community activist in Western Maryland who was the first Mennonite woman in the United States to earn a Ph.D.
+Alta Elizabeth Schrock (April 3, 1911 – November 7, 2001) was an American biology professor and community activist in Western Maryland who was the first Mennonite woman in the United States to earn a Ph.D.

 Early life

-Schrock was born on April 3, 1911 on Strawberry Hill Farm, near Grantsville, Maryland, and was the oldest of eight children.
+Schrock was born on April 3, 1911, on Strawberry Hill Farm, near Grantsville, Maryland, the oldest of eight children.

 Education

 In her childhood and teenage years, poor health prevented Alta Schrock from attending school.
 During this period, she studied plants in the woods on her own.
 When she was nearly fifteen, she returned to school to continue her formal education.
-She graduated from high school in Salisbury, Pennsylvania and earned an associate degree in biology from Waynesburg College.
+She graduated from high school in Salisbury, Pennsylvania, and earned an associate degree in biology from Waynesburg College.
 She did graduate work at the University of Cincinnati, Oberlin College and Kent State University, and received a Ph.D. in biology from the University of Pittsburgh in 1944, the first Mennonite woman in America to receive her doctorate.